A TOR is an official list of all the courses a student or graduate has completed, including information about the number of credits and grades earned.

 Steps in Acquiring CAV:

-- Present 2 clear, photocopies of TOR and Diploma at Counter 1, which in turn issues Payment Order Slip, CHED Endorsement Form, and Claim Slip.
+- Present 2 clear photocopies of TOR and Diploma at Counter 1, which issues Payment Order Slip, CHED Endorsement Form, and Claim Slip.

 - Pay the necessary fee at the Cashier.